haikusw/jaqalpaq/doc/index.rst

 * The :mod:`jaqal.scheduler` package modifies circuits to execute more gates in parallel, without changing the function of the circuit or breaking the restrictions of the QSCOUT hardware.

-Additionally, the top-level :mod:`jaqal` package provides a few useful imports that don't fit within the scope of any of the above subpackages: the :exc:`jaqal.QSCOUTError` class and a collection of :data:`RESERVED_WORDS`.
+Additionally, the top-level :mod:`jaqal` package provides a few useful imports that don't fit within the scope of any of the above subpackages: the :exc:`jaqal.JaqalError` class and a collection of :data:`RESERVED_WORDS`.

 Indices and tables